 Putting a face to the name

 You often hear the lament that meeting vis a vis is no longer routine in the business world.
-Even more so for software companies – installations and implementations do not even requiring a phone call.
+Even more so for software companies – installations and implementations do not even require a phone call.
 Users want to know that your software is user friendly and that your staff has the customer in mind, not just the bottom line.

 Putting a face on your product (or multiple faces) will soften interactions with a new or existing client.
 Instead of clogging your website and collateral with screenshots of the software “in action,” try highlighting the people using it.
 Make it easy for customers to get in touch with you by adding contact forms to your web pages and placing your digits at the bottom of pages in user manuals or brochures.